Doing your part

 - Rinse thoroughly after brushing.

+At least once every day, brush your teeth and braces thoroughly until they are spotlessly clean, and then floss.
+This takes a little extra time, so you may want to do it at night before going to bed.
 Our helpful Corydon, Floyds and New Albany orthodontist staff will help you learn proper flossing techniques when you choose us for your orthodontic care.
-These tips for flossing with braces will make the process smoother for you, and you'll be a pro in no time.
+These tips for flossing with braces will make the process smoother for you, and you’ll be a pro in no time.

 - Floss every night before you go to bed.
 That way, you won’t feel rushed.